ui

 PromptForInput displays an interactive text input prompt and returns the user's input

-RenderMarkdownLink parses a markdown-style link "[text](url)" and renders it as a clickable terminal hyperlink with the given 256-color index.
+RenderMarkdownLink parses a markdown-style link "[text](url)" and renders it as a clickable terminal hyperlink in the given theme color.

 When stdout is not a TTY, renders as "text (url)" for readability in pipes/logs.
 If the input isn't a valid markdown link, it's returned as-is.